What is an Appraisal Contingency?

 You can dismiss the appraisal contingency even if you have a low credit rating and a good financial condition.
 In most cases, the homeowner will pay for the property in cash or pay a down payment to bridge the gap between the price you provide and the house’s estimated value.

-Low appraisals can bring a lot of pressure when you are preparing to buy a new home.
+Low appraisal contingency can bring a lot of pressure when you are preparing to buy a new home.
 However, you have many options, depending on whether you have an appraisal contingency.

 - You must ask a lender for a second estimate if you think the first estimate is wrong.